 7. Pull out the primary filter element (A).

 Be extremely careful with the dirty element until it is completely out of the housing.
-If you accidentally bump the element while it is still inside the filter housing, dirt and dust may contaminate the clean side of the housing.
+Accidentally bumping it while still inside means dirt and dust may contaminate the clean side of filter housing.